Take a High Country Hike!

-Rocky Knob Mountain Bike Park—You can also hike at the brand new Rocky Knob Mountain Bike Park in Boone where almost three miles of trails are now open, the 1.6-mile Rocky Branch Trail loop and the 1-mile Lower Knob Trail.
-Another 5+ miles and a biking skills/practice area are under construction right now. .
+Rocky Knob Mountain Bike Park—You can also hike at the brand new Rocky Knob Mountain Bike Park in Boone with its eight miles of awesome trails—plus a rustic playground.

 Rough Ridge Hike—Great views of Grandfather Mountain on a moderate hike up the Blue Ridge Parkway's Tanawha Trail.